CYCLING PERFORMANCE TIPS

-A literature review failed to find any support for protein supplements (assuming a balanced daily diet with the normal distribution of protein intake).
-In fact there is the potential for a DECREASE in overall performance from the appetite suppressing effects of a high protein diet which results in a decrease in carbohydrate intake and diminished pre event muscle glycogen stores.
+A literature review failed to support the use of protein supplements on a balanced daily diet (a normal distribution of protein/carbohydrates/fats).
+In fact it was suggested a potential for a DECREASE in overall performance from the appetite suppressing effects of a high protein diet which in turn led to a decrease in carbohydrate intake (and pre event muscle glycogen stores).